yabellini/docs.carpentries.org/topic_folders/hosts_instructors/index.rst

 .. note::
     **Recruitment of Instructors for Self-Organised workshops**

-    If you are organising a Self-Organised workshop, there are resources for you to recruit Instructors, Supporting Instructors, and/or Helpers.
+    While Self-Organised workshops are not managed by The Carpentries Workshop Administration Team, we want to be able to provide you with resources to make the load lighter.
+When hosting a Carpentries workshop there are many steps in the coordination process.
+One of the most important components is ensuring you have Instructors to teach your         workshop.
+This can be even more difficult when you have to recruit the instructors for a Self-Organised workshop.

+    The Workshop Administration Team has seen an increase in both Self-Organised workshops and Centrally-Organised workshops.
+With this increase, we have also seen a decrease in the amount of available instructors to teach Centrally-Organised workshops.
+As an organisation, we need to ensure that we are able to provide Instructors for our paid         workshops while also providing resources for Self-Organised workshops.

+    To ensure the Instructor community is not oversaturated with request to teach, the Workshop Administration Team has identified specific places for recruiting Instructors,       Supporting Instructors and/or helpers for a Self-Organised workshop.
 Below are the channels you can use:

     - Any local or group specific mailing list on `TopicBox <https://carpentries.topicbox.com/groups>`_

     - Any local or group specific Slack channel

+    *These channels were designed specifically for community members to communicate about specific needs and to build local capacity*.

     We ask that you only use the resources listed above.
 Please **do not** use the following channels.
 Any recruitment messages used on these channels will be removed.